Ever wonder why listening matters so much? And how it can change the entire dynamic between two people?

 Throughout the day, you may be very distracted and busy.
 Changing your energy to engage while listening feels like a welcoming gesture for the person in your home needing to share with you.

 Enjoy the shift from doing to being as you turn on your listening skills at home.

 4. Listening matters because you can discover how everyone has something unique to offer.

 Do you know that feeling of dread when you think of seeing that irritating neighbor at your next block party?

 Well, the problem might not be that person.
 It might be that you haven’t taken the time to get to know your neighbor.
 Because, according to Kate Murphy, everybody is interesting if you ask the right questions.

-Maybe there’s something exciting that you could learn from this person.
-Or, maybe this person knows something that could inspire you in a way you couldn’t have imagined.
+Maybe something is exciting that you could learn from this person.
+Or, perhaps this person knows something that could inspire you in a way you couldn’t have imagined.